Download page View Overall Database and Server Performance.

-- Show only databases meeting certain criteria by enter search criteria in the search box on the top right of the page.
+- Show only databases meeting certain criteria by entering search criteria in the search box on the top right of the page.

-- Click the + symbol to add a new database Collector.
+- Click + to add a new database Collector.

 - Click Actions to export the data on this window in a .csv formatted file that is automatically downloaded to your specified downloads directory.

 - Click View to switch between card and list view.